imandra-ai/imandrax-api/README.md

 This is the public facing repository for ImandraX.

 This contains:
-- a (very early) programmatic API for ImandraX, based on protobuf and OCaml type definitions
+- a programmatic API for ImandraX, based on protobuf and OCaml type definitions
-- an install script
+- an ImandraX installation script

 ## Getting started